kinshuk4/edgeai-people-counter-app/WRITEUP.md

 tar xvf ssd_mob*
 ```

-Then we convert fronzen graph to IR:
+Then we convert frozen graph to IR:

 ```bash
 cd ssd_mob*